RodrigoCastroF/tsp-aco/README.md

-# TSP_Ant-Colony-Algorithm
+# Travelling Salesman Problem - Ant Colony Optimization algorithm

-The aim of this project is to create a Python program that, when executed, solves a particular case of the TSP and, at the same time, generates an animation that shows how it works.
+The aim of this project is to create a Python program that, when executed, solves a particular case of the TSP (using the ACO algorithm) and, at the same time, generates an animation that shows how the algorithm works.

 The program will use:
 1. Pyhton's NumPy library to perform certain vectorized operations.